fireship-io/flamethrower/docs/router/RouterClass/methods/allLinks.md

 Find all links on page

-Takes no arguments.
+Takes no arguments and returns type `any`.
 Is private.